Film Deets:

 Why does this scream matter?

-While Blanche screams because she is mortified to find she is being served a dead rat by her sister and caregiver, her scream is also one of anguished frustration.
-Because Blanche is in a wheelchair and is dependent upon Jane for everything, her anger at not being able to be independent and have her own agency is building.
-The scream here works as a pressure valve of sorts and allows Blanche an opportunity to access and release her rage.
-Blanche’s scream is a guttural one in which the reality of her situation, particularly her dependence upon her increasingly cruel caregiver, is a scathing critique of the suffering that is endured when there are no systemic safeguards to protect the needs of marginalized populations.
+On its face, this scene is exploiting a simple gendered stereotype.
+The idea that any interaction between two women will ultimately devolve into a catfight is so prevalent in our culture, particularly in the 1960s, that it is a joke that has spanned decades (Reinke 163-164).
+But it is a joke that is grounded in patriarchal framings of women as overly emotional and inherently jealous.
+Certainly, it can be argued that both of those things are true as Jane is both erratic and resentful toward her sister.
+But there is also a subversive commentary about the intersection of age and disability operating beneath its surface.
+While Blanche screams because of her mortification at seeing a dead rat on her lunch tray, her scream is also one of anguished frustration.
+Because Blanche is in a wheelchair and is dependent upon Jane’s assistance to perform daily self-care functions, her anger at not being able to be independent and have her own agency is building.
+Her scream in this moment operates as a pressure valve that allows Blanche an opportunity to access and release her rage.
+Blanche’s scream is a guttural one in which the reality of her situation, particularly her dependence upon her increasingly cruel caregiver, is a scathing critique of the suffering that is endured when there are no systemic safeguards to protect the needs of marginalized populations, including the elderly and disabled.
+And for the time period, this critique is especially concrete.

-Jane’s scream is especially interesting in this scene for how it works in concert with Blanche’s maniacal laughter.
+Blanche’s scream shatters that invisibility and is especially interesting for how it works in concert with Jane’s maniacal laughter.
 For much of the film, the audience is positioned to see Jane as the villain.
 But the film’s shocking revelation that Blanche became disabled while trying to kill Jane in a fit of jealousy reframes some of Jane’s motivations.
 Jane’s mistaken belief that she is to blame for Blanche’s suffering leads to Jane’s mental deterioration, a deterioration that is only exacerbated by the demands of being a constant caregiver.
-While women today are still statistically most likely to be the caregivers of family relatives, these numbers were even more pronounced in the 1960s when women were still working primarily in the home.
 Jane’s descent into madness can be read as a statement on the pressures we put on women to be primary caregivers even when doing so is to their detriment.
 Blanche’s scream and its connection with Jane’s laughter not only demonstrates cyclical abuse but also demonstrates the complexity of emotions that cause women to scream in horror films.

 Works Cited

 Reinke, Rachel.
 “Catfight: A Feminist Analysis.”
-Chrestomathy: Annual Review of Undergraduate Research, School of Humanities and Social Sciences, School of Languages, Cultures, and World Affairs, College of Charleston, Vol. 9, 2010, 162-185, chrestomathy.cofc.edu/documents/vol9/Reinke.pdf.
+Chrestomathy: Annual Review of Undergraduate Research, School of Humanities and Social Sciences, School of Languages, Cultures, and World Affairs, College of Charleston, Vol. 9, 2010, pp. 162-185, chrestomathy.cofc.edu/documents/vol9/Reinke.pdf/

 Whatever Happened to Baby Jane?.
 Directed by Robert Aldrich, performances by Bette Davis and Joan Crawford, Warner Bros.
 Pictures, 1962.